tanmayR18/dev-blogs/README.md

 # Dev Blogs
-A website that displays Blogs related to the tech
+A website that displays Blogs related to the tech using context API